huggingface/blog/sdxl_lora_advanced_script.md

   The additional images a re generally of lesser quality, and although they add versatility to the training set
   * using body images

 * Prior preservation loss
+  * contrary to common practices, we found the use of generated class images to reduce significantly both resemblance to the subject and realism.
+  * in the training space we offer a dataset of real images taken from [unsplash]().
+  * However, our impression is that for a small (3-7) good quality face images, results tend to be better without prior preservation loss at all.

 * Rank
   * we compare LoRAs in ranks 4, 16, 32 and 64.
-We observed that in the settings tested in these explorations, a rank of 64 tends to result in very smooth skin texture - reducing from its realism.
+We observed that in the settings tested in our explorations, a rank of 64 tends to result in very smooth skin texture - reducing from its realism.